venkatesh-sivaraman/fireroad-server/readme.md

   * `sem`, a comma-separated specification of the semester (e.g. "fall,2018")
   * `v`, the local version number of the catalog

+### Course Catalog

+* `/courses/lookup/<subject ID>` *(GET)*: Returns a JSON description of the course with the given subject ID, or a 401 error if the course is not present.

+* `/courses/dept/<dept code>` *(GET)*: Returns a JSON list containing all subjects in the given department (the subject ID prefix, such as "6", "WGS"), in numerically sorted order.
+If the department does not exist, returns an empty list.
+Takes Boolean query parameter `full`, indicating whether to return the full set of information for each subject or an abbreviated version.

+* `/courses/all` *(GET)*: Returns a JSON list of all courses in the current version of the catalog, in numerically sorted order.
+Takes Boolean query parameter `full`, indicating whether to return the full set of information for each subject or an abbreviated version.

+* `/courses/search/<search term>` *(GET)*: Returns a JSON list of courses for the given search term.
+Currently only the subject ID and subject title are searched.
+Takes Boolean query parameter `full`, indicating whether to return the full set of information for each subject or an abbreviated version.
+Also takes query parameters to filter the results:

+  * `type`: The match type to use with the search term.
+Possible values: "contains" (default), "matches", "starts", "ends"
+  * `gir`: Filter by GIR requirement.
+Possible values: "off" (default), "any", "lab", "rest"
+  * `hass`: Filter by HASS requirement.
+Possible values: "off" (default), "any", "a", "s", "h"
+  * `ci`: Filter by communication requirement.
+Possible values: "off" (default), "cih", "cihw", "not-ci"
+  * `offered`: Filter by semester offered.
+Possible values: "off" (default), "fall", "spring", "IAP", "summer"
+  * `level`: Filter by course level.
+Possible values: "off" (default), "undergrad", "grad"

 ### Recommender